morpht/convivial_decision_flow/README.md

 ## Example Use Case

-Here's an example of how you can use the decision tree in a web page:
+Here's an example of how you can use the convivial decision flow in a web page:

 ```html
 <!DOCTYPE html>